1Now it came to pass, while the multitude was pressing in on him to hear the word of God, he was standing by the Lake of Gennesaret.a

 19And finding no way to bring him in because of the crowd, they went up on the roof and let him down on his bed through the tiles into the middle of the crowd before Jesus.

-20And seeing their trust, he said, “Man, your sins are forgiven you.”
+20And when he saw their trust, he said, “Friend, your sins are forgiven you.”

 21And the experts in the law and the Pharisees began to reason, saying, “Who is this who is speaking these defaming words?
-Who is able to forgive sins but God alone?”
+Who can forgive sins except God alone?”

 22But when Jesus perceived their thoughts, he answered and said to them, “Why are you reasoning these things in your hearts?

 23Which is easier: to say, ‘Your sins are forgiven you,’ or to say, ‘Get up and walk’?

 24But so that you know the Son of Man has authority on earth to forgive sins”—he said to the paralyzed man—“I say to you, get up and take up your bed and go to your house.’”